Your Safety is Our Primary Concern

 Additionally, SERVPRO, the #1 choice in commercial cleaning and restoration services for more than 50 years, will serve as ASM Global’s primary partner in the implementation of the proactive viral pathogen cleaning process.
 The customized, in-depth workflows for venue re-occupancy include industrial disinfection and workforce safety initiatives, developed in accordance with national and international health agency guidelines.

-Preparing for Your Return
+Prior to Your Return

 The three primary hazards of re-opening a facility are mold, legionella and SARS-Cov 2.
 We have conducted a thorough walkthrough of the facility to ensure that mold growth and biofilms have not developed on compressors, coils fans, drip trays, in seams and other components.
 There has been no evidence of water intrusion and active mold growth.